 Yet, for all its popularity from the 1840s to the 1890s, the material was a problem right from the start.
 The rough NYC weather took its toll on the soft cloth, and expensive maintenance was required (and is still required) every few years.
 Despite all that, it didn’t go out of fashion until the Portland quarry flooded in the 1940s, stopping all brownstones.

 How did brownstones come to symbolize wealth?How did brownstones come to symbolize wealth?

 So if brownstones became popular because they were cheap, why are they so expensive now?
 The answer is one word: scarcity.
 As mentioned above, the Portland quarry was closed for good in 2012 after 300 years of use.
 Even when reopened, it only operated on a small scale as the quarry was still flooded.
 Once announced that the quarry would close for good, stone fabricators began scrambling for as much of it as they could find.
-Although the brown sandstone is still quarried in a few places worldwide – Britain, China, and Utah – experts say nothing like the stone that came from the Portland quarry.
+Although the brown sandstone is still quarried in a few places worldwide – Britain, China, and Utah – experts say nothing like the stone from the Portland quarry.

 It’s not just that the material is now scarce.
 The style itself has gone out of fashion.
 Many so-called brownstones are a pseudotype with the first coating of brown stucco or, even worse, paint.
-Only a few New York areas have a good variety, with the Upper West Side, Fort Greene, Park Slope, and Carroll Gardens having the most authentic and picturesque.
-As it’s now impossible to build more, the demand has exceeded supply, which is why they are now so expensive.
+Only a few New York areas have a good variety, with the Upper West Side, Fort Greene, Park Slope, and Carroll Gardens being the most authentic and picturesque.
+As it’s impossible to build more, the demand has exceeded supply, which is why they are now so expensive.

 Despite being costly and requiring regular maintenance, brownstones remain much sought after.
 They have numerous advantages compared to apartments and provide you with little privacy in an otherwise crowded city.